 The rest of the day we had a long walk to visit all temples in walking distance like Wat Mahathat (Temple of the Great Relics).

-At night we went out to the night market of Ayutthaya for some great street Food.
-Also a must do when you came to Ayutthaya.
+At night we went out to the night market of Ayutthaya for some great street food.
+Also a must do when you come to visit this city.

 Tomorrow we planed to hire a bicycle to see all of the “must see” temples in Ayutthaya.